 the court or a judge of the court in which the order was made may rescind or vary the order.

-8. Restriction on a person who is a vexatious litigant in a court other than a court of this State
+8. Restriction on person who is vexatious litigant in court other than court of this State

 (1) This section applies if, in the High Court or the Federal Court of Australia, or in another State or a Territory —